nf-core/nanoseq/README.md

     * Must have access to the Nanopore software Guppy and have the kit and barcode kit used on the sample sheet in the format of the example sample sheet provided.
     * Can be bypassed using the `--skipDemultiplexing` parameter and the inclusion of fastq file links in the sample sheet.
 3. PycoQC and NanoPlot for quality checking the data
-    * [PycoQC](https://github.com/a-slide/pycoQC) outputs diagnostic plots and data for quality control of sequencing data from Oxford Nanopore's MinION in an HTML format.
+    * [PycoQC](https://github.com/a-slide/pycoQC) outputs diagnostic plots and data for quality control of sequencing data from [Oxford Nanopore Technology](https://nanoporetech.com/) in an HTML format.
     * [NanoPlot](https://github.com/wdecoster/NanoPlot) plotting tool for long read sequencing data and alignments.
     * Can be bypassed using the `--skipPycoQC`, `--skipNanoPlot` or `--skipQC` (for both PycoQC and NanoPlot) parameter.
 4. Alignment (choice of either using Graphmap or Minimap2)